NEW Virtual Ventures for Girl Scouts and BSA Scouts

-Boy Scouts and Girl Scouts are invited to visit the Wisconsin Humane Society for a fun-filled evening to learn all about animals and the work we do to find them loving homes.
-Make a cool cat toy, learn the basics of dog training, take a behind-the-scenes tour, and meet some furry and fuzzy guests!
-Included in your reservation is a resource guide with activity ideas to help you reach your goals for animals.
+BSA Scouts and Girl Scouts are invited to experience the Wisconsin Humane Society virtually for a fun-filled workshop to learn all about animals and the work we do to find them loving homes.
+During the live virtual workshop, your troop will learn how animals communicate their feelings, watch a DIY pet toy tutorial, take a virtual behind-the-scenes tour, and meet some furry friends!
+Your reservation includes access to a digital platform with scout-specific activities to help your troop complete their badge, journey goals, or Adventure!
 Exclusive Wisconsin Humane Society patches are available for purchase at the time of registration.

-Your visit on Scout Night has a direct connection to the Daisy’s 5 Flowers, 4 Stories, 3 Cheers for Animals Journey, the Brownie’s Pets Badge, and the Bear Scout's Critter Care Adventure.
+The digital platform includes custom activities developed to help you complete the Daisy’s 5 Flowers, 4 Stories, 3 Cheers for Animals Journey and Bird Bath Award, the Brownie’s Pets Badge, or the Bear Scout's Critter Care Adventure.
 If you have specific, animal-related goals that your troop is working toward, please let us know, as there may be additional resources we can provide.

 Currently offered at the Milwaukee Campus

 Come to the Wisconsin Humane Society Milwaukee Campus to work on your Dog Care Merit Badge and have a howlin’ good time in the process!
 Meet some sensational dogs, learn first aid basics, get the scoop on animal care and the basics of dog training, and more.
 Upon completion of the clinic, scouts will be able to sign off on at least eight of the ten requirements for the Dog Care Merit Badge.

 The health and safety of the young people who attend our programs are our top priority and we have made some important changes to ensure safety, including:

 - Limiting enrollment for the clinic to eight participants to maintain physical distancing

 - Limiting the number of people in the shelter building for other services